Scherrik/se_mcm/docs/Testing/Test_plan.md

 Jenkins

 ## Manage our test cases: Which tests passed (failed on which version?)
-In Jenkins: We tag a test with the last git commit message
+In Jenkins: (We tag a test with the last git commit message) Every Build gets a downloadable test report